JuFengWu/cpp_examples/README.md

 In this project, it shows up how to use shared memory in linux.

-The run steps are simple:
+The running steps are simple:
-1. Go test_shared_memory and type ``make`` .
+1. Go to test_shared_memory and type ``make`` .
 It will generate two file which are client.out and server.out
 2. Type ``./server.out``, it will ask you to write something in share memory.
 3. Type ``./client.out``, it will show up the server message which write in shared memory

+#### The fifth example is smart pointer
+In this project, it demostrate how to use smart pointer and when will memeory free

+The running steps are:
+1. Go to smart_pointer folder and type ``make``.
+It will generate two file which are unique_ptr.out and shared_ptr.out
+2. Type ``./unique_ptr.out``, it will show up the unique_ptr demostration.
+2. Type ``./shared_ptr.out``, it will show up the shared_ptr demostration.